-In ordering a new trial last week for a man convicted of murder for shooting his robber 11 times in the back in Eagan, the Minnesota Supreme Court continues to tackle questions of how self-defense and defense of others arguments should be considered as state law.
+In ordering a new trial for a man convicted of murder for shooting a robber 11 times in the back, the Minnesota Supreme Court continues to tackle questions of how arguments concerning self-defense and the defense of others should be considered as state law.

-Last week, the court jumped into the self-defense argument again, ordering a new trial for Robert Lee Baker, convicted of second-degree murder for shooting a man who robbed him 11 times in the back and killing him.
+Last week, the court jumped into the self-defense argument again, ordering a new trial for Robert Lee Baker, convicted of second-degree murder for shooting a man who had robbed him, striking him 11 times in the back and killing him.

-The Supreme Court ruled the Dakota County District Court and Minnesota Court of Appeals were incorrect when they argued Baker, of St. Paul, was the aggressor, and because of that the jury should not receive instructions on Baker's legal rights of self-defense and defense of others before deliberating.
+The Supreme Court ruled the Dakota County District Court and Minnesota Court of Appeals were incorrect when they held that Baker, a St. Paul resident, was the aggressor, and that the jury should not have received instructions on Baker's legal rights of self-defense and defense of others before deliberating.

 Baker had been sentenced to 36½ years in prison.

-Chief Justice Natalie Hudson wrote the opinion, which was unanimous except for Justice Theodora Gaïtas, who took no part in the decision because she was not on the court when the case was submitted.
+Chief Justice Natalie Hudson wrote the opinion, which was unanimous except for Justice Theodora Gaïtas, who was not on the court when the case was submitted.

 The opinion walks a delicate line because Baker got out of his car after he had been robbed and shot his victim in the back.
 "Whether Baker used a reasonable degree of force is a close call," Hudson writes.